cordwella/vortensity_evolution/README.md

-The 1D axisymmetric surface density of the protoplanetary disk can be generated within seconds and provides a good fit (especially in the outer disk) to the evolution of
+The 1D axisymmetric surface density of the protoplanetary disk can be generated within seconds and provides a good fit (especially in the outer disk) to the evolution of the disk.

 `vortensity_k` contains a python implementation with `example.ipynb` showing how to use it, and `vortensity_matlab/` contains a matlab implementation.
 Running the python implementation requires matplotlib, numpy and scipy to be installed.
 The matlab implementation works with base matlab.

+These both also contain a way of calculating $K(R) \equiv \partial F/\partial R \Sigma^{-1}$ the use of which will be discussed in a forthcoming paper.

+Please note that these versions have similar looking but DIFFERENT commands to call each of the functions (and a slightly different implementation of the r to $\tau$ transformation).

 ## Example Output
 ![plot](example.png)